India Graduating Record Numbers Of Female Pilots

 Key Takeaways:

-• India boasts a significantly higher percentage of female airline pilots (14%) and newly certificated commercial pilots (18%) compared to the global average, with these numbers growing rapidly.
+• India has a significantly higher percentage of female airline pilots (14%), more than double the global average, with this number growing at a record pace.

 See a mistake?
 Contact us.